jagsarai/bloc-portfolio/_portfolio/blocjams.md

 ## Solution

 AngularJs provides the perfect solution to slow page reloads.
 Angular allows us to insert different pages of the site all in one place without the site reloading.
-Through the use of controllers, services and routes we are able to perform different actions on a single page.
+Using controllers, services and routes we can perform different actions on a single page.
 This helps the site feel more like a native machine app then a website thus improving the user experience.
 For developers, using Angular helps make our code much more modular and reusable.

 In addition, Angular allows us to have two-way data binding, meaning that changes made to the model(database) would be reflected almost simultaneously in our view that the user sees.
 Therefore, our users can have real-time interaction with the database.